phpredis/phpredis/README.markdown

 ##### *Parameters*

-*host*: string. can be a host, or the path to a unix domain socket *port*: int, optional
+- *host*: string. can be a host, or the path to a unix domain socket
+- *port*: int, optional
-*timeout*: float, value in seconds (optional, default is 0 meaning unlimited) *persistent_id*: string. identity for the requested persistent connection *retry_interval*: int, value in milliseconds (optional)
+- *timeout*: float, value in seconds (optional, default is 0 meaning unlimited).
+Timeout is used for both, read and connect timeout.
+- *persistent_id*: string. identity for the requested persistent connection
+- *retry_interval*: int, value in milliseconds (optional)

 ##### *Return value*